-Certain potential advantages to the Company and its shareholders of implementing the Recapitalization Proposal, which are more fully discussed on pages - , are summarized as follows:
+Certain potential advantages to the Company and its shareholders of implementing the Recapitalization Proposal, which are more fully discussed below, are summarized as follows:

-- o Permits current shareholders of the Company to dispose of up to 50% of their equity holdings in the Company without affecting their relative voting rights.
-In addition, shareholders could, subject to the requirement in certain cases to purchase a proportionate amount of Class B Common Stock pursuant to the Class B Protection Provisions (see "Description of Class A Common Stock and Class B Common Stock -- Class B Protection"), increase their relative voting power without increasing their equity investment in the Company.
-See "Recommendation of the Board of Directors; Reasons for the Recapitalization Proposal -- Shareholder Flexibility" and "Certain Effects of the Recapitalization Proposal -- Effects on Relative Ownership Interest and Voting Power." - o Reduces the risk of an unsolicited takeover that might not be in the best interests of the Company and its shareholders, and the risk of disruption in the continuity of the leadership, involvement and substantial voting interests of the Company's current management.
-See "Background of the Recapitalization Proposal" and "Recommendation of the Board of Directors; Reasons for the Recapitalization Proposal --Continuity." - o Implementation of the Recapitalization Proposal may enhance the Company's ability to attract and retain highly qualified key employees and may enhance existing and potential business relationships.
+- O Provides the Company with increased flexibility in the future to issue equity securities (or securities convertible into or exercisable for equity securities) for financings, acquisitions, incentive compensation plans and other proper corporate purposes without diluting the voting power of any existing shareholder.
+See "Background of the Recapitalization Proposal" and "Recommendation of the Board of Directors; Reasons for the Recapitalization Proposal -- Financing Flexibility." - O Permits current shareholders of the Company to dispose of up to 50% of their equity holdings in the Company without affecting their relative voting rights.
+In addition, shareholders could, subject to the requirement in certain cases to purchase a proportionate amount of Class B Common Stock pursuant to the Class B Protection Provisions (see "Description of Class A Common Stock and Class B Common Stock-Class B Protection "), increase their relative voting power without increasing their equity investment in the Company.
+See "Recommendation of the Board of Directors; Reasons for the Recapitalization Proposal-Shareholder Flexibility" and "Certain Effects of the Recapitalization Proposal-- Effects on Relative Ownership Interest and Voting Power." - o Reduces the risk of an unsolicited takeover that might not be in the best interests of the Company and its shareholders, and the risk of disruption in the continuity of the leadership, involvement and substantial voting interests of the Company's current management.
+See "Background of the Recapitalization o Implementation of the Recapitalization Proposal may enhance the Company's ability to attract and retain highly qualified key employees and may enhance existing and potential business relationships.
 See "Recommendation of the Board of Directors; Reasons for the Recapitalization Proposal -- Key Employees" and "-- Business Relationships" and "Certain Effects of the Recapitalization Proposal -- Effects on Stock Option Plan."